 In response to public consultations, Government released the Newfoundland and Labrador Waste Management Strategy in 2002 with the aim of province-wide modern waste management.
 The implementation plan and funding commitment was announced in 2007.
 The primary goals of the strategy are:

 The plan envisioned delineating the province into zones governed by regional authorities as well as the development of regional waste disposal facilities (host sites) on the island portion of the Province.
 The two host sites are now operational (at Norris Arm North and Robin Hood Bay), with the remaining regions (non-host) on the island developing systems to transport waste to the two full service facilities with lined landfills for final disposal.
 In the interim, local landfill sites are being closed and consolidated to the extent possible.

 The Strategy was not prescriptive for Labrador and the isolated and remote areas of the province.
 It was recognized that these sites would need to be addressed on an individual basis with emphasis on improving waste disposal practices, increasing waste diversion and eliminating incineration where possible.

 The Waste Management Strategy is an interdepartmental initiative.
 The Department of Environment and Conservation is responsible for environmental policy and standards.
 Service NL has responsibility for monitoring and enforcement.
 The MMSB has responsibility for public education, research and waste diversion programs.
-The Department of Municipal and Intergovernmental Affairs is responsible for working with communities to implement the strategy and establish regional governance.
+The Department of Municipal Affairs is responsible for working with communities to implement the strategy and establish regional governance.

 Adobe® Acrobat® Reader software can be used for viewing PDF documents.
 Download Acrobat® Reader for free